pts/tinyveracrypt/README.txt

 The default ciphers and hashes of VeraCrypt 1.17, TrueCrypt >= 5.0 and cryptsetup 1.7.3 are good for all 3 encrypted volume types.

-tinyveracrypt can't open or create LUKS2 encrypted volumes.
+tinyveracrypt can't open or create LUKS2 encrypted volumes. cryptsetup < 2.1.0 create LUKS1 encrypted volumes by default, and cryptsetup 2.1.0 >= create LUKS2 by default (but can be changed with --type=luks1).

 See Q21 and Q22 question how to open the volume with different tools.